inful/todoer/testdata/README.md

 To add a new test case:

 1. Create a new directory under `testdata/` (e.g., `new_test/`)
-2. Add `original.md` with the test input
+2. Add `input.md` with the test input journal file
-3. Add `expected.md` with the expected output using the shared template
+3. Add `expected_output.md` with the expected output using the shared template
-4. Add `expected_modified_original.md` with the expected modified original file
+4. Add `expected_input_after.md` with the expected modified input file
 5. The test will automatically use `testdata/shared_template.md` as the template

 ## Test File Formats

-- **original.md**: Input journal file with TODO items
+- **input.md**: Input journal file with TODO items to be processed
-- **expected.md**: Expected output file with uncompleted tasks formatted using the shared template
+- **expected_output.md**: Expected content of the output file with uncompleted tasks formatted using the shared template
-- **expected_modified_original.md**: Expected modified original file with completed tasks marked with date tags
+- **expected_input_after.md**: Expected content of the input file after processing (completed tasks marked with date tags)
 - **shared_template.md**: Template used for all tests with `{{.Date}}` and `{{.TODOS}}` placeholders